orate-io/Documentation/Templates/Design_Document_Template.md

 # Design Document

 ## Overview

-brief summary of what the project will look like An individual should get a general idea of what your work is just by looking at this section and should only need to look at other sections to get specific details. should include:
+This should be a brief summary of what the project will look like.
+An individual should get a general idea of what your work is just by looking at this section and should only need to look at other sections to get specific details.
+These parts should be included:

 - Explanation of what the project does
-- what the users will see
+- What the users will see
-- and how we will responded to user inputs
+- How we will responded to user inputs

 ## Assumptions/Requirements

-Here you write what the is in and out of scope for project What are the requirements you have to meet for it to be a completed project What are the constraints of the project
+Here you write what the is in and out of scope for project

+- What are the requirements you have to meet for it to be a completed project
+- What are the constraints of the project
-What user information you will need
+- What user information you will need
-Any assumptions that you had when you made design decisions
+- Any assumptions that you had when you made design decisions

 ## Solution

 This section details how you went about creating a solution for your project.
 This section should include high level flowchart and sequence diagram, solution description, use cases, and example request and responses between other services or other components of the overall product.

 ## Use case Diagram